unparalleled-js/docs-1/connectors/zendesk/search-ticket-action.md

 # Zendesk - Search ticket action

-This action retrieves a list of all users that matches your search criteria.
+This action retrieves a list of all tickets that matches your search criteria.
 Only records in your Zendesk instance that matches all the criteria will be returned.

 ![Search ticket action](/assets/images/connectors/zendesk/search-ticket-action.png)
 *Search ticket action*